 “I have no magic, child.
 Only prayers.
 That first time, his lordship had a hole right through him and blood in his mouth, I knew there was no hope.
 So when his poor torn chest stopped moving, I gave him the good god’s own kiss to send him on his way.
 I filled my mouth with fire and breathed the flames inside him, down his throat to lungs and heart and soul.
 The last kiss it is called, and many a time I saw the old priests bestow it on the Lord’s servants as they died.
 I had given it a time or two myself, as all priests must.
 But never before had I felt a dead man shudder as the fire filled him, nor seen his eyes come open.
 It was not me who raised him, my lady.
 It was the Lord.
 R’hllor is not done with him yet.
 Life is warmth, and warmth is fire, and fire is God’s and God’s alone.”

-Take Queen Cersei.
+Take Queen Cersei, for example.
 We see Cersei breathe her furnace wind words as well.
 Remember, George RR Martin has said Daenerys and Cersei are meant to be parallels, giving reason to why Cersei is a fire-lion-sun figure, as Daenerys is the Lion of Night.
 Melara was killed by Cersei for desiring Jaime, Cersei’s incest obsession and male reflection.
 The same reason why Targaryens practiced incest which was to ‘control’ the blood of the dragon (moon blood?).
 Maggy the Frog is the equivalent to Mirri Maz Duur (Mirror Maze Door?) for Daenerys.
 Euron is also coming onto stage as a sea leviathan figure.: